z4yx/GoAuthing/README.md

   "daemonize": false
 }
 ```

+Unless you have special need, you can only have `username` and `password` field in your config file.
+For `host`, the default value defined in code should be sufficient hence there should be no need to fill it. `UseV6` automatically determine the `host` to use.
+For `ip`, unless you are auth/login the other boxes you have(not the box `auth-thu` is running on), you can leave it blank.
+Other options are self-explanatory.

 To configure automatic authentication on systemd based Linux distro, take a look at `docs` folder.
 Just modify the path in configure files, then copy them to `/etc/systemd/system` folder.